damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 <h2 id="use-cases">Client Use Cases</h2>
 [Client Use Cases](https://about.gitlab.com/handbook/use-cases/)

-<h2 id="opportunity-stages">Opportunity Stages</h2>
-1. Discovery - research, fact finding, identify contacts, current situation,
-1. Developing - isolate the opportunities, assess needs, qualify the opportunities, build rapport, access decision makers, understand decision process and criteria, Collaborate on solutions, define the business case, assess competition
-1. Present Solution - Tailor the presentation, coordinate the team, present recommendations, present pricing, isolate value proposition, gain feedback
-1. Negotiating - negotiate business terms resolve objections, set close plan (sequence of events), gain commitment
-1. Verbal Commitment - how a company approves s business teams desire to purchase, how the company vets purchases from a legal, info security, risk, compliance and vendor management perspective
-1. Won - Deal won and booked
-1. Lost - Opportunity not won at this time

-<h2 id="opportunity-types">Opportunity Types</h2>
-1. New Business - This type should be used for any new account (business) who signs up
-1. Web Direct -  This type should be used for any new business who pays directly online
-1. Add-on - This type should be used for any incremental/upsell business sold into an existing account and division mid term, meaning not at renewal.
-1. Exisiting Account (new divsion) - This type should be used for new business sold into an existing account but a new division, a new puchasing group.
-1. Renewal - This type should be used for an existing account renewing their license with GitLab.
-Renewals can have their value increased, decreased or stay the same.
-We capture growth/loss as a field in Salesforce.com

 <h2 id="parent-and-child-accounts">Parent and Child Accounts</h2>
 * A Parent account is the business/organization which owns another business/organization.
 Example: Disney is the parent account of ESPN and ABC.
 * A Child Account is the organization you may have an opportunity with but is owned by the Parent Account.